radssh/radssh/FAQ.md

 #.
 How do I install RadSSH?

-   The preferred installation method is using the Python Installation Program, **pip**, and by the time you are reading this, RadSSH should be registered and uploaded to the Python Package Index, PyPI.
+   The preferred installation method is using the Python Installation Program, **pip**.
+If you have internet connectivity, **pip** should find everything it need on pypi.python.org.

 #.
 What version(s) of Python does RadSSH work with?